 I tied my tent and mattress perpendicular at the bottom of my pack to save space.
 On my practice hike, it seemed like I was bouncing.
-If I keep these items on the outside of my pack, where and how is the best place to attach them?
-OR, should I go with a larger pack?
+If I keep these items on the outside of my pack, where and how is the best place to attach them?—Roger

-Loading a pack for proper weight distribution and balance take a bit of practice but the better you get at it, the more comfortable you’ll be on the move.
-For starters, you’ve got your tent in the wrong place.
-It’s one of the heaviest items in your pack, and it belongs a little higher up and closer to your spine.
-If your packbag is too small to hold your tent, you’d be better off strapping it across the top of the pack rather than the bottom, so that it’s weight can settle down onto your hips, rather than hang below them and throw you off balance.
+Proper weight distribution and balance take a bit of practice, but the better you get at it, the more comfortable you’ll be on the move.
+For starters, you’ve got your tent in the wrong place: It’s one of the heaviest items in your pack, and it belongs a little higher up and closer to your spine.
+If your packbag is too small to hold your tent, you’d be better off strapping it across the top of the pack rather than the bottom, so that its weight can settle down onto your hips rather than hang below them and throw you off balance.
 Same goes for all heavy items like your food bag and clothes bag: Pack them at around shoulder to mid-back level and as close to your spine as possible.

 Some other packing tips: